- More Diversification, Less Risk

 Within a portfolio, if you can find assets that have correlations with each other of below 0.70, that would be a good starting point.
 If you find that many of the assets in your portfolio are correlated at a high level, say over 0.80, you may want to rethink what the portfolio holds.
 You could actively search for more weakly correlated assets in order to reduce portfolio risk.
 If you can turn those 0.80 plus correlated assets into other assets you like, and whose correlation to most other assets in the portfolio is lower than say 0.50, that would be a big step forward.

-For example, let’s consider a simple portfolio consisting of three ETFs; SPY, VNQ and XLU, which represent the S&P 500, Real Estate and Utilities respectively.
+For example, let’s consider a simple portfolio consisting of three ETFs; SPY, XLE and XLU, which represent the S&P 500, Energy and Utilities respectively.
 This would be a portfolio where the asset correlations to each other are fairly low.
-In this portfolio SPY weakly correlates with VNQ at 0.51 and even more weakly with XLU at 0.21.
-The VNQ, XLU correlation also isn’t that strong at 0.62.
-Constructing an equal weighted portfolio consisting of these three assets would take on much less risk than a typical portfolio more highly correlated to the market.
+In this portfolio SPY weakly correlates with XLE at 0.46 and even more weakly with XLU at 0.42.
+Even better, the XLE, XLU correlation is 0.00 meaning the two assets are completely uncorrelated.
+Constructing an equal-weighted portfolio consisting of these three assets would take on much less risk than a typical portfolio more highly correlated to the market.

 When an asset has a negative correlation to the market, it’s called “hedging.”
 Adding hedged assets to a portfolio can be a very effective way to reduce portfolio risk.
 However, the hedged asset will cancel out returns in good times.
 This can be hard on an investor, because of the feeling of missing the party.
 The benefit of the approach comes some time later, when the party is over and you miss the hangover as well.
 It requires discipline and a long term outlook to maintain hedged assets when the good times are rolling.